jaytimm/google-ngrams-and-r/README.md

 -   flip 5-grams as character string to long format
 -   remove stop words

 Per the table above, the 5-gram **BREAK ALL THE TEN COMMANDMENTS** (!) occurred 4 times during the quarter-century spanning 1958-1983 in the *first file* of the ngram corpus.
-The pipe below seperates each form in the ngram into five rows, assigns each row/form the frequency of the ngram (4), uniquely identifies the ngram in the sub-corpus, and removes rows in the ngram containing stopwords (here, "ALL" and "THE").
+The pipe below separates each form in the ngram into five rows, assigns each row/form the frequency of the ngram (4), uniquely identifies the ngram in the sub-corpus, and removes rows in the ngram containing stopwords (here, "ALL" and "THE").
 The ID serves to preserve the ngram as a context of usage (or mini-text).

 Note that sampling here is **weighted** based on the overall quarter-century composition of the English One Million corpus.
 This is n-gram based, and not n-gram/frequency based.
 Sampling procedure was stolen from this [lovely post](https://jennybc.github.io/purrr-tutorial/ls12_different-sized-samples.html).